evgenyb/evgenyb.github.io/_posts/2020-11-05-blue-green-azure-application-gateway.md

 ![portal-01](/images/2020-11-05-portal-1.png)

-Next, configure your Rewrite set.
+Next, configure your rewrite set.
 I want to enrich all requests coming through `canary` routing rules by adding new `Redirect-To` header before AGW forwards the requests to the backend, therefore there is no Conditions and only one Action called `CanaryRewrite` that adds new `Redirect-To` header with value `green`.

 ![portal-02](/images/2020-11-05-portal-2.png)

-Here is how the AGW configuration will look like after rewrite set was assigned to the `canary` routing rule:
+Here is how the AGW configuration will look like when rewrite set is assigned to the `canary` routing rule:

 ![AGW-canary-v1](/images/2020-11-05-AGW-canary-v1.png)

 ## APIM policies

-At the API Management side I need to implement a `choose` policy that checks if requests contain `Redirect-To` header, and if so, use `set-backend-service` policy to redirect the incoming request to the `green` slot.
+At the API Management side I need to implement a `choose` policy that checks if requests contain `Redirect-To` header, and if so, use `set-backend-service` policy to redirect the incoming request to the backend hosted at the `green` slot.

 ### Putting it all together